JerryChenZeyun/Build-resilient-applications-using-AWS-Backup/README.md

 * Set up a Backup Strategy to ensure mission-critical data is being backed up regularly
 * Test restoring from EC2 image backups to ensure there are no data recovery issues
 * Learn how to automate this process
+* Getting resiliency assessment report for the application

 ## Prerequisites:
 * An [AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.